arcanemachine/omni-qr-chrome/README.md

 Perfect for streamers who use a web browser while streaming!

+The following settings can be adjusted from the popup window:
+  - Enable/disable extension
+  - Change QR code image size

 ## How to Use

 After installing the extension, a QR code will appear on the bottom-right corner of every URL you visit.
 If the URL changes, the QR code will be regenerated.